LF-digitala-kanaler/LFDS/content/components/web/text/headings.md

 intro: Headings are used to give the reader an instantaneous idea of the subject of the following text block.
 We have two types of headlines - normal headings and hero display headings.
-description: "Headings are used to give the reader an instantaneous idea of the subject of the following text block. "
+description: 'Headings are used to give the reader an instantaneous idea of the subject of the following text block. '
 previewImage: /img/headings.svg
 category: Text
 componentsNavigation:
   - name: Default
   - name: Display
-backgroundColor: "#fff"
+backgroundColor: '#fff'
 tabs:
   - content: >-
       ## How to use